djangoconfire/sentiment_analysis/readme.md

-steps to run th eproject :--
+steps to run the eproject :--

 sign in with twitter account and access your consumer key and token.